DZakh/rescript-schema/README.md

 Ok(123)
 ```

-`int` struct represents a data that is an integer.
+The `int` struct represents a data that is an integer.

 **rescript-struct** includes some of int-specific refinements: